CitizenLabDotCo/citizenlab/README.md

 4. Add your rule to `spec/models/group_spec.rb`.

+5. Add rule description and spec.

-5. Create a frontend task to support the new smart groups rule.
+6. Create a frontend task to support the new smart groups rule.

 ## Running the profiler